 Three words.
 Eight letters.

-Well, when she put it like that . . .
-"Yeah."
+Well, when she puts it like that . . .
+"I suppose it is."

 Through the mirror's reflection, I see Claire's head rear back, almost as if my words had offended her.
 "You suppose?" she repeats.
 "Jay . . . telling someone you love them is a big fucking deal.
 You can't just confess out of the blue and expect them to take it lightly.
 Before you take the next step, you have to be sure.
 And I mean sure sure."

 I whirl around, and with a mock-displeased look on my face, I place a hand on my chest.
 "Your lack of confidence in me hurts, Claire."

 But of course, none of it fazes her.
 She just rolls her eyes in return and diverts her gaze elsewhere.
 "I'm just looking out for you," she mutters softly, her hands clasping together and her fingers interlacing amongst one another.
 "You know that."

 "I do," I tell her, "and I appreciate it.
 Truly, I do.
 But you've got to respect my decisions as I do yours.
 Trust me when I say this, Claire, I have never been surer in my life.
 I'm . . .
 I'm over the moon for this girl."

 Claire immediately whips her head back to me, stunned.
 Her dark, almond-shaped eyes are wide and her red-stained lips are parted ever so slightly.
 "Wow," she then utters in complete disbelief.
 "You really are serious about this."